OpenType/opentype-layout/proposals/20200423-AdamTwardoch-LABL-table.md

 typesetting, and embedded them into their fonts.
 Other mathematical font vendors could follow that.
 This would aid switching fonts, providing better fallback scenarios or even just developing new math fonts (because the labels would be helpful for other font developers to understand the nature of a particular glyph).

 There is a large number of legitimate usage scenarios for fonts where labels are better than numbers.
 Either to look up glyphs by label, or to display the label to the user.

-My proposal aims to be lightweight.
-It re-uses data structures from the `cmap` table, and makes use of the long-established `name` table, so implementers don’t need to develop practically any new code (at least in the portion of parsing the font).
-I tried to make the proposal not too much over the top, yet I tried to ensure that several useful scenarios are catered for.

 ### Earlier proposals, `Zapf` table